marrlab/SCEMILA/checklist.md

     - [X] Data Types?
     - [?]
 Hierarchy?

-* [1/2 X] Do ALL public functions have docstrings? (for the ml_pipeline at least)
+* [X] Do ALL public functions have docstrings?

     - [X] Does it include the inputs and their format?
     - [X] Does it include the ouputs and their format?
     - [X] Does it include the exceptions that it throws?

 * [ ] Remember that function that took you ages to write?
 Read the code: if you can immediately understand it you are good - otherwise, rewrite it to be more explicit.
-* [ ] Does ANY functions have >2 bracket-pairs of any kind?
+* [X] Does ANY functions have >2 bracket-pairs of any kind?
 Split it into more lines.
 * [ ] Have ALL your abbreviations been defined in the same file?
 * [ ] No, not everyone knows that abbreviation...
 * [ ] Have you set up an auto-formatter?